-If you want to be eligible for a waiver (so exemption from prerequisite), you should be highly motivated to follow this course and willing to put in some extra effort.
+If you want to be eligible for a waiver, you should be highly motivated to follow this course and willing to put in extra effort

 - You acquire an insight into how psychological concepts, ideas and theories relate to performance - You enhance your understanding into how psychological knowledge is used to enhance individual performance. - You have been provided the opportunity to think about how the studied concepts etc. can be translated into 'real-life' situations in a performance field of your interest.